wrld3d/wrld-indoor-maps-api/TUTORIAL.md

   ![New level layer confirmation](/images/tutorial/new_level_layer_confirmation.png)
 - Ensure that your new feature layer is selected in the Layers panel
 - In the layers panel, left click & drag the new feature layer to the top of the panel (we need our new layer to be the top-most layer, or it will be hidden by the others).
+- Open the Layer Style menu (Layer > Properties > Style) and move the transparency slider to 50%.

+  This allows you to see through to the floor plan image layer, which makes tracing easier.
+Furthermore, it's expected that polygons will overlap; setting the transparency helps us make sense of overlaps (overlapping polygons will are shaded darker).

 - The first feature we’re going to create is an outline of this particular indoor map level.
 - Click the “Toggle Editing” button.